Strong Beautiful Women Series: Jeannette, My Mother

 While I was growing up the concept of women being inferior never entered my mind.
-I’m not saying that I didn’t pick up a few chauvinistic bad habits from the culture I was part of, but the thought of women not being equal, my equal, just didn’t come into play.
+I’m not saying I didn’t pick up a few chauvinistic bad habits from the culture I was part of, but the thought of women not being equal, my equal, just didn’t come into play.

 I’ve worked with women my entire life.
-I’ve had women bosses, I’ve had many as colleagues, and I’ve been the boss to a few.
-In all cases, I can say that I’ve never had to try to treat them as equals.
+I’ve had women bosses; I’ve had many as colleagues, and I’ve been the boss to a few.
+In all cases, I can say I’ve never had to try to treat them as equals.
 I simply saw them as such.
 Gender equality has never been an issue for me.
 I have to give my mother most of the credit for that.
 My sisters too.
 My wife’s strength helped cement it later in my life.
 More about them in the next few blogs.

-I saw my mother’s strength, her intelligence, her determination, her commitment to her family.
+I saw my mother’s strength, her intelligence, her determination, and her commitment to her family.
 The level of respect I held for my mother made it next to impossible to consider women inferior.

 She didn’t take crap from anyone, especially men.

-I say that because when I group up in the sixties and mid-seventies there were still plenty of men who thought women weren’t equals, that they were weaker, that they could be preyed upon.
+I say that because when I grew up in the sixties and mid-seventies there were still plenty of men who thought women weren’t equals, that they were weaker, that they could be preyed upon.
 I pity the men who tried to take advantage of my mother.

 I remember as a six or seven-year old boy being at a car dealership with my parents.
 It was around 1965 or 66.
 I don’t remember many of the details.
 I don’t’ even remember if they even bought a car that day.
 The salesmen must have said something to my mother that was quite patronizing because she quickly put him in his place.
 I don’t recall everything she said.
 Actually, almost none of it.
 But I do remember her saying, with her French accent, “Don’t think for one minute that because I’m a woman you can fool me.
 I’m not a fool.”
 I can still hear the strength and conviction in her voice.
 I can still see her dark black hair moving against the backlight of the showroom window.